MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/index.md

 ![GC operation shown in the Performance tool](./index-images/gc-in-performance.png)

 By reducing the amount of garbage your code is creating, you can reduce the cost of each individual GC and the number of GC operations.

-To track objects that are discarded by GC, configure the **Allocation sampling** profiling type with settings.
+To track objects that are discarded by GC, configure the **Allocation sampling** profiling type with settings:

-1. In the **Memory** tool, select the **Allocation sampling** option button.
+1. In the **Memory** tool, select the **Allocation sampling** option button (profiling type).

 1. Click the **Include objects discarded by major GC** and **Include objects discarded by minor GC** settings.